 Ms. Georgina Cohen, Bachelor of Arts in Psychology & Classical Studies (Melbourne University), a Post Graduate Diploma in Digital Communications (Monash University) and a Masters of Management (Technology) (Melbourne Business School).
-Georgina is joint Company Secretary.
+Georgina is joint Company Secretary. (retired Nov 2022).

 Georgina was appointed to the Family Life Board in July 2015, when Family Life converted its corporate structure to a company limited by guarantee.
 Georgina was previously a member of the Board of Southern Family Life Service Association Inc. since 2014.
 Georgina has over 25 years of senior management and consulting experience, specialising in leading organisational change, technology transformation and project management.
 She has worked across a broad range of sectors including Retail, Operations, Defence and Technology.

-Ms. Aneesha Varghese, CA, Fellow of CPA Australia, Masters in Taxation Studies (Auckland University)
+Dr Aneesha Varghese Cowan, CA, Fellow of CPA Australia, Masters in Taxation Studies (University of Auckland), Doctor of Business Administration (University of Otago).

 Aneesha was appointed to the Family Life Board in November 2020.
-Aneesha is a Chartered Accountant with nearly two decades of accounting and finance experience, both in Australia and New Zealand in industries such as property, agribusiness, FMCG and business consulting.
+Aneesha is a Chartered Accountant and CFO advisory specialist with over two decades of accounting and finance experience, both in Australia and New Zealand in industries such as property, agribusiness, FMCG and professional services.

 Aneesha is passionate about giving back to the community and is proud to be associated with an organisation such as Family Life.
-She is also on the Board of Property Initiatives Real Estate, an organisation whose entire profits go towards securing permanent homes for women and children facing homelessness.
+She is also on the Board of Aviation Aerospace Australia and Enprise Group Limited (NZX: ENS).

-Ms. Carmel O'Brien, Graduate Diploma in Applied Psychology, Bachelor's Degree Psychology and Politics, Master's Degree Counselling and Human Services.
+Ms. Carmel O'Brien, Bachelor of Arts, Graduate Diploma in Applied Psychology, Bachelor's Degree Psychology and Politics, Master's Degree Counselling and Human Services.
+(Company Secretary from Nov 2022).